 HUD Gran t Number B-17-DM-72-0001

 Submittal Date: Application ID #:

 Applicant Name:

 Property Address:

 Parcel PIN: Coordinates:

 Field Inspection Date: Date of Review:

 Inspector Name: Reviewer Name:

 QA Reviewer Name:

 Scope Change?
-N/A \square (Initial Review) Yes \square Attach Change Information.
+N/A $\square$ (Initial Review) Yes $\square$ Attach Change Information.

-existing structure, the structure will be demolished Existing structure to be demolished No structure on lot (vacant) Rehabilitation The proposed activity is rehabilitation of the redamaged due to Hurricanes Irma or Maria.
-The sinclude addressing storm-related damage and resistance. f the property at the address listed above.
-For a property with an d, and the property deeded to the local authority for disposition. estidential structure at the address listed above.
-The structure was structure was built in Click or tap here to enter text Renovations will epairing the property to current minimum property standards and all activities would be limited to the disturbed area of the previously
+Existing structure, the structure will be demolished Existing structure to be demolished No structure on lot (vacant) Rehabilitation The proposed activity is rehabilitation of the redamaged due to Hurricanes Irma or Maria.
+The structure addressing storm-related damage and respectively. f the property at the address listed above.
+For a property with an d, and the property deeded to the local authority for disposition. esidential structure at the address listed above.
+The structure was ructure was built in Click or tap here to enter text Renovations will epairing the property to current minimum property standards and all activities would be limited to the disturbed area of the previously

-☐ Minor Improvement (Rehabilitation) is The proposed activity is rehabilitation of the redamaged due to Hurricanes Irma or Maria.
-The secondary is a minor improvement that dedamage and repairing the property to current build activities will be limited to the disturbed area of the elevation will not be funded nor is elevation along. ☐ Reconstruction of a Home Located Out The proposed activity involves reconstruction of a the structure received damage due to Hurricanes.
-Proposed activities will include reconstruction as sidential structure at the address listed above.
-The structure was tructure is not substantially damaged as defined in 24 CFR 55.2 (b) bees not require elevation.
+damaged due to Hurricanes Irma or Maria.
+The salar) and constitutes a minor improvement that delamage and repairing the property to current build sidential structure at the address listed above.
+The structure was tructure is not substantially damaged as defined in 24 CFR 55.2 (b) pes not require elevation.
 Rehabilitation will address storm-related ding codes and compliance with applicable ADA requirements.
 All his previously developed lot.
-Substantial improvements that trigger e allowed in this program.
+Substantial improvements that trigger

+he structure received damage due to Hurricane Proposed activities will include reconstruction atside of the 100-Year a structure on an existing property at the above-listed address, where is Irma or Maria to the extent that rehabilitation was not possible. activities in accordance with building codes and site-specific EA are would be limited to the disturbed area of the previously developed